DavisPL-Teaching/189c/review/study_guide.md

     + of a specification?
         weaker = true for more programs
         stronger = true for fewer programs
-    + counterintuitive fact that came up in the Hypothesis module: weaker precondition ==> stronger spec stronger precondition ==> weaker spec weaker postcondition ==> weaker spec
+    + counterintuitive fact that came up in the Hypothesis Lecture: weaker precondition ==> stronger spec stronger precondition ==> weaker spec weaker postcondition ==> weaker spec